Ocean Park, Santa Monica

-Ocean Park Neighborhood

-The Ocean Park neighborhood is in the southwest corner of Santa Monica.
-The area is bordered by the beach to Lincoln Boulevard and between Pico Boulevard and Venice on the south.
-The Ocean Park beach is popular with sunbathers, surfers, and volleyball players.
-Joggers and bikers use a beachside path, while parks offer playgrounds and picnicking, and restaurants are on Main Street.
-The area has apartments and Craftsman bungalows, and the California Heritage Museum, in a Victorian home, shows modern art and hosts a weekly gathering of food trucks.

-This neighborhood has a mix of smaller older homes, apartment buildings, large homes near the beach and condos.
-Several condo towers are located along the beach.
-The area is like its neighbor Venice Beach.
-Many Santa Monica residents come to Main Street to shop at the boutiques and restaurants.
-Main Street also hosts a weekly farmer's market on Sundays.
-SMASH (an alternative school) and John Muir elementary schools are in the neighborhood, as well as Olympic High, an alternative high school, and Santa Monica High School are also located in the area.
-The neighborhood association is called the Ocean Park Association.

 History

 Developer Abbot Kinney and Francis G. Ryan, of the firm Kinney & Ryan, acquired the deed to the coastal strip previously purchased by W. D. Vawter and named the area Ocean Park in May 1895.

 It became their first amusement park and residential project.
-A horse-racing track, pier and golf course were built near the Ocean Park Casino.
+A horse-racing track, pier, and golf course were built near the Ocean Park Casino.
 Kinney convinced the Santa Fe Railroad to extend its Inglewood line north to his resort.
-When his partner Francis Ryan died in October 1898, his widow's new husband, Thomas H. Dudley, sold their half interest to a group of men known as Fraser, Gage and Merritt Jones.
-Kinney focused on the south end of the property, which he made into Venice of America.
+When his partner Francis Ryan died in October 1898, his widow's new husband, Thomas H. Dudley, sold their half interest to a group of men, Fraser, Gage and Merritt Jones.
+Kinney focused on developing the southern end of the property, which he made into Venice of America.
 The Ocean Park post office was opened in July 1889 and the Ocean Park Fire Company in February 1900.
-In March 1902, the Ocean Park bank was organized by Thomas H. Dudley, Abbot Kinney, Martin Dudley and Plez James.
+In March 1902, the Ocean Park bank was organized by Thomas H. Dudley, Kinney, Martin Dudley, and Plez James.